christsven/H.E.A.T/factions/Estonian Land Forces.md

 The Pansarvärnspjäs 1110, commonly abbreviated as Pvpj-1110 and nicknamed "stove pipe", is a swedish anti tank recoilless rifle.
 It is mounted on a one-axial carriage and can be towed.

+Recoilless guns or rifles are lightweight artillery pieces, or in this case man- portable launchers, which propel a large projectile and a counterweight at the same time.
+This way, the recoil is mitigated, allowing for a simpler, lighter design compared to weapons of similar calibre and effect.

 | Recoilless gun team | <img src="/factions/nato-symbols/units/recoilless-gun.excalidraw.png" align="right" alt="Recoilless gun team" height=30 width=auto></img> |
 | :---- | ---- |